mcdonc/.nixconfig/videos/devenv/script.rst

     04:56:58 myapp.1    | 2023-12-14 04:56:58,596 INFO  [waitress:486][MainThread] Serving on http://[::1]:6543
     04:56:58 myapp.1    | 2023-12-14 04:56:58,597 INFO  [waitress:486][MainThread] Serving on http://127.0.0.1:6543

-The app is now running on http://localhost:6543/
+The app is now running on http://localhost:6543/ .
+Visiting it gives us this.

 .. image:: ./app.png

-The important bit: Python is talking to Postgres, and the database and the we app are indeed running.
-If we press ctrl-C, postgres and the webapp stop.
+The webapp sucks but the important bit: Python is talking to Postgres, and the database and the we app are indeed running.
+Conversely, If we press ctrl-C, postgres and the webapp stop.
 When we exit the devenv shell, we are back to our normal world.